 "This has to stay secret, Dad.
 She can't do secrets."

 "Maybe not," Rosalie pointed out.
 "I mean, there's no more Volturi, right?
-Who's going to care if the secret gets out?"
+Who's going to care if people find out about vampires?"

 "It's dangerous for us," Jasper answered.

 "Because humans will panic, and they'll start bombing anybody they suspect.
 And that's assuming another vampire regime doesn't rise up to fill the vacancy.
-It's best to play it close to the vest until we see how things shake out."
+It's best to play it close to the vest until we see how things are going to shake out."

 "Renée has been worried sick for two months," Charlie spat angrily.
 "You're telling me I'm just supposed to pretend Bella is still missing?"